 walk with polygons for 5 to 30 minutes in 5 minutes steps.

-This returns polygons which mark the area which are reachable by car.
-The default travel speed is determined by the speed limit tagged to a certain street in OpenStreetMaps.
-This option also considers one-way streets and traffic lights and other turning restrictions.
+This returns polygons which mark the area that is reachable by car.
+The default travel speed is determined by the speed limits of each individual road, based on data from OpenStreetMaps.
+This travel type also considers one-way streets, traffic lights and other turning restrictions.